 Finally, the index is float-adjusted, so it excludes USD-denominated investment-grade corporate debt held by the US Federal Reserve.
 Until resale in public markets, these securities remain inaccessible to investors and thus are excluded.

 The table below shows the top 10 exclusions from the screened benchmark relative to the parent index.
-These exclusions comprise around 4% of the weight of the global USD corporate bond universe, as of end-May 2024.
+These exclusions comprise around 4% of the weight of the global USD corporate bond universe, as of end-August 2024.

 Top 10 largest ESG and liquidity exclusions of USD corporate bond issuers